glacials/twos.dev/src/cold/apple.md

 about being late for meetings.
 I now use Day view, where the bar only shows when viewing today.

 Mail has no special treatment of calendar invitations, which is to say they appear as raw attachments.
-When Google Calendar users send a calendar invitation there are two attachments,
-<code>invite.ics</code> and <code>mime-attachment.ics</code>.
-Each will pop up
-a Calendar float to add the event; I’ve learned to use
-<code>mime-attachment.ics</code> because it seems to open a two-way connection
-with the sender’s event, where <code>invite.ics</code> seems to be a local copy.
+When Google Calendar users send a calendar invitation there are two attachments, `invite.ics` and `mime-attachment.ics`.
+Each will pop up a Calendar float to add the event; I’ve learned to use `mime-attachment.ics` because it seems to open a two-way connection with the sender’s event, where `invite.ics` seems to be a local copy.

+{{ video
-{{ video "Opening a Google Calendar invitation from within the Apple ecosystem." "mail"}}
+  "Opening a Google Calendar invitation from within the Apple ecosystem."
+  "mail"
+}}

 Google Calendar is the stickiest part of the Google ecosystem due to the features they’ve built on top of vanilla calendaring and their ubiquity.